TharinduDR/tharindudr.github.io/index.md

 cover: false
 ---

-ආයුබෝවන්(āyubōvan), Hi
+*ආයුබෝවන්(āyubōvan), May you live longer!!*

-I am a PhD Student at [Research Group in Computational Linguistics (RGCL)](http://rgcl.wlv.ac.uk/) in [University of Wolverhamton](https://www.wlv.ac.uk/) supervised by [Prof Ruslan Mitkov](https://en.wikipedia.org/wiki/Ruslan_Mitkov) and [Prof Constantin Orasan](http://dinel.org.uk/).
-My current research focuses on using Deep Learning for applications in machine translation domain.
+I am a PhD Student at [Research Group in Computational Linguistics (RGCL)](http://rgcl.wlv.ac.uk/) at the [University of Wolverhampton](https://www.wlv.ac.uk/) supervised by [Prof Ruslan Mitkov](https://en.wikipedia.org/wiki/Ruslan_Mitkov) and [Prof Constantin Orasan](http://dinel.org.uk/).
+My current research focuses on using Deep Learning for applications in translation technology.

-I received my bachelors degree from [University of Moratuwa, Sri Lanka](http://cse.mrt.ac.lk/), specialising in Computer Science & Engineering.
-After the graduation, I worked as an Associate Technical Team Lead in the R&D division of [CodeGen International](https://www.codegen.co.uk/) where I lead and managed the Machine Learning and Data Science team.
-I worked on several machine learning projects related to travel domain, such as Personalisation and Recommendation, Revenue Management, Review Mining, Chat bots etc.
+I received my bachelor's degree from the [University of Moratuwa, Sri Lanka](http://cse.mrt.ac.lk/), specialising in Computer Science & Engineering.
+After graduation, I worked as an Associate Technical Team Lead in the R&D division of [CodeGen International](https://www.codegen.co.uk/) where I lead and managed the Machine Learning and Data Science team.
+I worked on several machine learning projects related to the travel domain, such as Personalisation and Recommendation, Revenue Management, Review Mining, Chatbots etc. I started my PhD in 2018.

 I am interested in Deep Learning Applications in Natural Language Processing.

 ## Recent News
+* On 5th May 2021, our paper on translation quality estimation - "An Exploratory Analysis of Multilingual Word Level Quality Estimation with Cross-Lingual Transformers" was accepted to [ACL-IJCNLP 2021](https://2021.aclweb.org/).
+We extend the TransQuest framework for word level quality estimation.

+* On March 18th 2020, Our paper on offensive spans detection - "MUDES - {Mu}ltilingual {De}tection of Offensive {S}pans" was accepted to [NAACL 2021](https://2021.naacl.org/) as a system demonstration paper.

 * On September 30th 2020, Our work on Translation Quality Estimation - "TransQuest: Translation Quality Estimation with Cross-lingual Transformers" was accepted to [COLING 2020](https://coling2020.org/) as a long paper.
 We release a QE framework for sentence-level quality estimation.